 The primary reason that sellers list with Assist-2-Sell is its low fees.
 Although pricing varies between franchise locations, a consistent theme among positive Assist-2-Sell reviews is that the potential savings are genuine.

 This Zillow user said Assist-2-Sell’s flat listing fee provided excellent value, particularly since they found a high-quality agent.

 Just remember that Assist-2-Sell may not offer the lowest realtor fees in your area.
 Take the time to explore your options!
 Another discount service — or even a conventional brokerage — may be a better fit for your situation.

-Our friends at Clever Real Estate pre-negotiate discounted listing fees of $3,000 or 1% with full-service realtors throughout the U.S.
+Our friends at Clever Real Estate pre-negotiate discounted listing fees of 1.5% with full-service realtors throughout the U.S.

 Clever’s free service matches you with agents in your area who have been pre-screened for excellent customer ratings.
 You can interview as many as you like until you find the perfect fit.

 Assist-2-Sell has more potential service quality risks than a traditional brokerage, but it may be a safer option than some of its low-cost competitors.

 Some discount brokers cut costs by handling your entire sale remotely.
 They offer no in-person support during any stage of the sales process.
 They won’t even tour your house before recommending a list price!

 With Assist-2-Sell, you’ll have a dedicated local realtor who oversees your entire transaction.
 As long as you find a high-quality agent who isn’t too overextended, you should receive full-service support throughout the process.

 However, a recurring theme among Assist-2-Sell complaints is subpar service quality.